civicrm/civicrm-dev-docs/docs/basics/filesystem.md

 CiviCRM stores its files in a folder named `civicrm` within the site-specific files directory.
-This is commonly `sites/default/files/civicrm`, though it could be `sites/example.org/files/civicrm` if such a folder exists.
+This is commonly `sites/default/files/civicrm`, though it could be `files/civicrm`, `sites/example.org/files/civicrm`, or another folder determined by the system administrator.

 ### Joomla